dproksch1/CronosCelerityBlock/README.md

 # CronosCelerityBlock (CronosCelerity Proxyapp)

-This is the main implementation proxyapp of CronosCelerity, a partial port of the astrophysics simulation library **Cronos** to the **Celerity** framework.
+This is the main implementation proxyapp of [CronosCelerity](https://github.com/philippgs/CronosCelerity), a partial port of the astrophysics simulation library **Cronos** to the **Celerity** framework.
 This port allows for an execution of simulations of single fluid hydrodynamics problems on GPUs and distributed-memory accelerator clustors.

 CronosCelerityBlock is usable both as a part of the CronosCelerity codebase and as a standalone application.
-There are no major differences between these execution types as the only goal of the bigger Codebase is to provide a better start-off point for future port extensions, to cover more of Cronos featureset.
+There are no major differences between these execution types as the only goal of the bigger CronosCelerity codebase is to provide a better start-off point for future port extensions, to cover more of Cronos featureset.
 The proxyapp on the other hand is considerally stripped down, as it is fully focussed on the scope of our current port.

 ## Cronos